alexisr91/phonebook/README.md

 ```

-In this case I use a Java extension to compile my project
+In this case I used a Java extension to compile my project